onzfonz/comp227/src/content/3/en/part3c.md

 ### Fetching objects from the database

-Let's comment out the code for generating new tasks and replace it with the following:
+Let's comment out the code in *mongo.js* that creates and saves the `task` and replace it with the following:

 ```js
 Task.find({}).then(result => {